Riya1935/Algorithmic-ToolBox/README.md

 # Algorithmic-ToolBox
-Solutions of the assignments of Algorithmic Toolbox course availabe on coursera.
+Solutions of the assignments of "Algorithmic Toolbox" course availabe on coursera.